mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 ![](Scalable_Demand_Forecasting_files/figure-gfm/unnamed-chunk-27-1.png)<!-- -->

-It makes a difference, doesn’t it?<br/> **Interesting observation from above plots is that best results (minimizing RMSE) are achieved through different models, depending on a country.
-This shows that ‘one-fit all’ approach doesn’t work in demand forecasting.**
+It makes a difference, doesn’t it?<br/> **There are 2 interesting observations from above plots.**<br/> **Firstly, best results (minimizing RMSE) are achieved through different models, depending on a country.
+This shows that ‘one-fit all’ approach doesn’t work in demand forecasting.**<br/> **Secondly, in some countries, Machine Learning based models deliver best results, confirming its value for demand forecasting.**

 Finally, we can inspect forecast errors.
 First, let’s visualize their distribution.